LIST: Dive into the New Year at these polar plunges

 12 p.m. — The Newport Polar Bears Club is inviting swimmers to dive into the Frosty North Atlantic Ocean for charity.
 All proceeds at its 20th plunge will go toward “A Wish Come True,” an organization that grants wishes to children with life-threatening illnesses in Rhode Island.

-12 p.m. — Over in Barrington, many are dipping into the bay at Barrington Beach to raise money for the local food shelter “TapIn” as well as the Barrington Lions Club Scholarship Fund.
+12 p.m. — Over in Barrington, many are dipping into the bay at the town’s beach to raise money for the local food shelter “TapIn” as well as the Barrington Lions Club Scholarship Fund.
 All participants are asked to raise $25 in donations.

+12 p.m. — Middletown is having its Islander Plunge at the Second Beach Concession Stand.
+All proceeds will benefit the Patrick T. Crowley Memorial Little League Scholarship.